GabrielR1905/GabrielR1905/README.md

 <h3 align="left">Hi! 👋:</h3>

 <p>My name is Gabriel.
-I'm a student with a dream 🌌... learn to code.
+I'm a student with a dream 🌌...
+Learn to code.
 I'm building some projects that I've uploaded there here on GitHub.
 I'm learning JavaScript and in the future, I'll learn React to become a Front End developer.
 </p>

 <h3 align="left">Languages and Tools:</h3>